Leon Klinghoffer: Hijacking and shooting

 Molqi ordered Manuel De Souza, a Portuguese waiter, to accompany him and push Klinghoffer outside onto the open deck.
 Klinghoffer was taken back along the entire deck of the ship to the stern.
 Molqi ordered De Souza to return into the ship.
 The other terrorists moved the rest of the hostages back down into the lounge.
 Marilyn Klinghoffer noticed that Leon was not there and began to weep.
 Molqi shot Leon Klinghoffer once in the head and again in the chest.
 He died instantly, toppling onto his face.
 Molqi then went in and ordered De Souza to throw the body over the side of the ship.
 When De Souza was unable to do the task alone, Molqi found Italian hairdresser Ferruccio Alberti and forced the two of them at gunpoint to throw the body and then the wheelchair into the sea.

 Several of the hostages heard the shots and splashes, including Marilyn Klinghoffer.
 She pleaded with the hijackers to let her see her husband in the infirmary, but they refused.
 She feared the worst but remained hopeful.
 She learned the truth only after the hijackers left the ship at Port Said.
-Molqi, with blood splattered clothing, returned to the other terrorists and told them "I have killed the American."
+Molqi, with blood-splattered clothing, returned to the other terrorists and told them, "I have killed the American".
 He and Bassam al-Ashker then went to the bridge.
-Handing Klinghoffer's passport to Captain De Rosa, he raised a finger and said "boom, boom."
+Handing Klinghoffer's passport to Captain De Rosa, he raised a finger and said "boom, boom".

 Molqi ordered De Rosa to tell the Syrians that a passenger had been killed and that they were prepared to kill another.
-The Syrians responded by telling Molqi to "go back where you came from."
-Finding no help in Syria, Molqi ordered De Rosa to sail for Libya.
+The Syrians responded by telling Molqi to "go back where you came from".
+Finding no help in Syria, Molqi ordered De Rosa to move the ship to Libya.
 Palestine Liberation Organization (PLO) Foreign Secretary Farouq Qaddumi said that perhaps the terminally ill Marilyn had killed her husband for insurance money.
-However, the PLF leader Muhammad Abbas said in 1996 that the hijack was a mistake and apologized for killing Klinghoffer.
+However, the PLF leader Muhammad Zaidan said in 1996 that the hijack was a mistake, and apologized for killing Klinghoffer.

-Initially, the hijackers were granted safe passage to Tunisia, but U.S. President Ronald Reagan ordered a U.S. fighter plane to intercept the getaway plane, forcing it to land at Naval Air Station Sigonella in Italy.
-After an extradition dispute, Italian authorities arrested and tried the Palestinian terrorists but decided that there was insufficient evidence to link Abu Abbas to the hijacking.
+Initially, the hijackers were granted safe passage to Tunisia, but U.S. president Ronald Reagan ordered a U.S. fighter airplane to intercept the getaway airplane, forcing it to land at Naval Air Station Sigonella in Italy.
+After an extradition dispute, Italian authorities arrested and tried the Palestinian terrorists but decided that there was insufficient evidence to associate Abu Abbas with the hijacking.

-Klinghoffer's body was found by Syrians on October 14 or 15, and it was returned to the United States around October 20.
-His funeral, with 800 mourners in attendance, was held at Temple Shaaray Tefila in New York City.
+Klinghoffer's body was found by Syrians on October 14 or 15, and it was returned to the United States about October 20.
+His funeral, with 800 mourners in attendance, was performed at Temple Shaaray Tefila in New York City.
 Klinghoffer was buried at Beth David Memorial Park in Kenilworth, New Jersey.
-On February 9, four months after his death, his wife (1926–1986) died of cancer.
+On February 9, four months after his death, his wife Marilyn (1926–1986) died of cancer.
 They were survived by two daughters, Ilsa and Lisa Klinghoffer.